Biological Sciences, Director

 Dr. Morehouse's research group studies how animals see the world and make decisions based on what they can see about who to mate with, what to eat, and where to go.
 He is also interested in biomimicry and collaborations between science and the arts.

-Biological Sciences, External Partnerships Lead
+Biological Sciences, Working Group Lead

 Dr. Buschbeck’s research focuses on the development and evolution of arthropod visual systems.
 Insights from her work have inspired engineers to design micro-cameras and night-vision gear that are fundamentally different from conventional models.

-Psychology, Interdisciplinary Research Lead
+Philosophy & Psychology, Interdisciplinary Research Lead

 Women's, Gender, and Sexuality Studies, Community-Engaged Research Lead

 Dr. McGowan conducts research on the ethical and social implications of novel technologies, with a particular focus on how users of reproductive and genomic technologies conceptualize the risks and benefits of these technologies.

 Architecture and Interior Design, Emerging Technologies & Partnerships Lead